ronrothjr/The-Threads-of-Becoming/README.md

 ## **GitHub Pages**

 - **What's added:** A minimal site has been added under the `docs/` directory and a GitHub Actions workflow at `.github/workflows/pages.yml` that publishes `docs/` to GitHub Pages on push to `main`.
-- **First publish URL:** After the workflow runs, the site will be available at either `https://<owner>.github.io/<repo>` (project site) or at a custom domain if you configure one.
+- **First publish URL:** After the workflow runs, the site updates will be available at either `https://<owner>.github.io/<repo>` (project site) or at a custom domain if you configure one.
 For this repository the project URL will be `https://ronrothjr.github.io/The-Spiral-of-Becoming` once Pages finishes publishing.
 - **How it works:** The workflow uploads the contents of `docs/` as the artifact and then calls the official Pages deploy action to publish it.
 - **To preview locally:** Open `docs/index.html` in a browser, or use a simple static server, e.g.: